-Emerging A student who achieves at the emerging performance level typically can recognize changes in states of matter, identify major organs, match organisms to habitats, identify common animal foods, and interpret basic weather information.
-In physical science, the student can

-recognize melting, freezing, and boiling

-In life science, the student can

-recognize the brain, heart, lungs, and stomach

-identify habitats of common organisms

-In Earth and space science, the student can

-A I interpret basic weather symbols

-Approaching the Target A student who achieves at the approaching the target performance level typically can identify materials that minimize thermal energy transfer, match organisms to habitats, compare weather conditions, and recognize resources that are important for life.

-In physical science, the student can

-identify ways to make objects move faster or slower

-identify materials that keep substances hot or cold

-In life science, the student can

-identify habitats of common organisms

-In Earth and space science, the student can

-compare differences in basic weather conditions

-recognize resources that are important for human life
+Emerging A student who achieves at the emerging performance level typically can recognize ••• changes in states of matter, identify major organs, match organisms to habitats, identify common animal foods, and interpret basic weather information. ······································ In physical science, the student can recognize melting, freezing, and boiling In life science, the student can recognize the brain, heart, lungs, and stomach identify habitats of common organisms In earth and space science, the student can interpret basic weather symbols Approaching A student who achieves at the approaching the target performance level typically can the Target identify materials that minimize thermal energy transfer, match organisms to habitats, - - compare weather conditions, and recognize resources that are important for life.
+In physical science, the student can identify ways to make objects move faster or slower identify materials that keep substances hot or cold In life science, the student can identify habitats of common organisms In earth and space science, the student can compare differences in basic weather conditions recognize resources that are important for human life

-At Target A student who achieves at the at target performance level typically can gather observational data, investigate ways to change motion, predict change in thermal energy transfer with different materials, model and understand how organs are connected, identify factors that influence the growth of organisms, classify animals, identify weather events that impact landforms, make predictions about future weather, and recognize how humans impact the environment.
-In physical science, the student can make observations and measurements of properties before and after chemical changes investigate ways to change the motion of an object predict how different materials will keep a substance hot or cold In life science, the student can use models to show how organs are connected - identify factors that influence the growth of plants and animals classify animals by what they eat In Earth and space science, the student can identify weather conditions that impact landforms interpret weather forecasts to make predictions recognize ways that humans impact the environment Advanced A student who achieves at the advanced performance level typically can analyze observational data, predict changes in motion, refine a device to minimize or maximize thermal energy transfer, use data to show that environmental resources influence growth, identify producers and consumers, distinguish between catastrophic and non- catastrophic weather events, and explain how to minimize human impacts on the environment.
-In physical science, the student can In physical science, the student can analyze data on properties of matter before and after a chemical change analyze data on properties of matter before and after a chemical change predict how forces acting on different objects change motion refine a device that keeps substances hot or cold to increase its effectiveness In life science, the student can use data to show that environmental resources influence the growth of plants and animals identify producers and consumers in a food chain In Earth and space science, the student can understand how catastrophic and non-catastrophic weather events change Earth's surface develop a plan to minimize a human impact on the environment
+At Target A student who achieves at the at target performance level typically can gather U observational data, investigate ways to change motion, predict change in thermal energy transfer with different materials, model and understand how organs are connected, identify factors that influence the growth of organisms, classify animals, identify weather events that impact landforms, make predictions about future weather, and recognize how humans impact the environment.
+In physical science, the student can make observations and measurements of properties before and after chemical changes investigate ways to change the motion of an object predict how different materials will keep a substance hot or cold In life science, the student can use models to show how organs are connected identify factors that influence the growth of plants and animals classify animals by what they eat In earth and space science, the student can identify weather conditions that impact landforms interpret weather forecasts to make predictions recognize ways that humans impact the environment Advanced A student who achieves at the advanced performance level typically can analyze observational data, predict changes in motion, refine a device to minimize or maximize thermal energy transfer, use data to show that environmental resources influence growth, identify producers and consumers, distinguish between catastrophic and non- catastrophic weather events, and explain how to minimize human impacts on the environment.
+In physical science, the student can analyze data on properties of matter before and after a chemical change predict how forces acting on different objects change motion • refine a device that keeps substances hot or cold to increase its effectiveness In life science, the student can use data to show that environmental resources influence the growth of plants and animals a initials - identity producers and consumers in a rood chain • understand how satastrophic and non-satastrophic weather events shange Forth's surface develop a plan to minimize a human impact on the environment